kanapadze/synthesia-midi-conversion/README.md

 #### Finale 2014

-Probably the best MIDI editor on the planet, Includes **very** high quality sheet music OCR software.
+Probably the best optical recognition software on the planet.
+Bad and very outdated user interface.

 * `Space+Left Click` - play from the mouse position (most useful shortcut in Finale).